Home Business Insurance World NEM Insurance Grows Premium Income to N166.8bn In 2025

 Share

-From Idowu Semowo, Executive Director, Finance and Investment, NEM Insurance Plc; Andrew Ikekhua, Managing Director/CEO, NEM Insurance Plc, and Tope Smart, Group Chairman, during the 56th annual general meeting of NEM Insurance Plc held in Lagos on Thursday 14-5-2026
+From left: Idowu Semowo, Executive Director, Finance and Investment, NEM Insurance Plc; Andrew Ikekhua, Managing Director/CEO, NEM Insurance Plc, and Tope Smart, Group Chairman, during the 56th annual general meeting of NEM Insurance Plc held in Lagos on Thursday 14-5-2026

 BY NKECHI NAECHE-ESEZOBOR—